 You can either buy some bags of tea leaves and brew them yourself or visit tea houses to enjoy a stimulating hot cup of tea.
 Check out some famous tea houses in Ho Chi Minh City in case you want to add them to your tour plan, you can also get some packs of tea there too.
 Other distribution channels of Vietnamese tea in the supermarket and local markets like Ben Thanh Market.
 If you are looking for herbal tea, a visit to Fito Museum in Ho Chi Minh City or the L'angfarm store chains will give you some options to choose from.

 It is hard to find a brand that stands out in the tea-growing industry, most companies in this market are small to medium.
-Therefore, one of the best ways to get your loose tea leaves is to visit the provinces, which have a good reputation in the tea industry and buy directly from the farmers.
+Therefore, one of the best ways to get your loose tea leaves is to visit the provinces with a good reputation in the tea industry and buy directly from the farmers.
 If you do not have time to visit the plantations, ask the locals for the addresses of some stores specializing in tea in that area.
-You can buy about 100-200 grams of tea to try out or give them to your family as Vietnamese souvenirs.
+You can buy about 100-200 grams of tea to try out or give to your family as Vietnamese souvenirs.

 Note that tea prices fluctuate for many reasons.
 The factors that determine tea prices are the seasonal yield in quality and quantity, tea types, and the production method and process that go into making the tea.